 The interpretation of this tradition got a little looser and a little weirder around the Elizabethan era, when the inclusion of children in the wedding party itself was more a reflection of how the culture idealized childhood, seeing kids as “symbols of hope and innocence.”
 But the Elizabethans never tried to straighten Anesha’s hair.

 So there you have it, folks.
-Regardless of whether Savannah and Ryan think flower grandmas are totally newsworthy and the latest must-have wedding trend, the roles you ask your family and friends to play should really honor the actual relationships you have with them.
+Regardless of whether journalists think flower grandmas are totally newsworthy and the latest must-have wedding trend, the roles you ask your family and friends to play should really honor the actual relationships you have with them.
 Maybe your grandma has a great sense of humor and would be delighted to toss petals, or maybe she would be like “you want me to do what now?”
-Know your grandma, people.
+Know your loved ones, people.

 Also, let the record show that while I, the oldest and wisest child, had not one but two opportunities to shine as the flower girl, my sister (who is the middle child) didn’t get a single opportunity to flub this role, as she likely would have.
 She has requested that my father get married a third time, noting that if she were able to be the flower girl, the ring bearer, and officiate the wedding, she might begin her journey of self-healing from an intense case of Middle Child Syndrome (MCS).